Lightning-AI/pytorch-lightning/docs/source/extensions/strategy.rst

     trainer = Trainer(accelerator="ipu", devices=8)

-The below table lists all relevant strategies available Lightning with their corresponding short-hand name:
+The below table lists all relevant strategies available in Lightning with their corresponding short-hand name:

 .. list-table:: Strategy Classes and Nicknames